devops329/devops/instruction/tdd/tdd.md

-# Test driven development (TDD)
+# Test-Driven Development (TDD)

 🔑 **Key points**

-- Test driven development (TDD) accelerates development and enables refactoring.
+- Test-driven development (TDD) accelerates development and enables confident refactoring.
+- TDD follows a "Red-Green-Refactor" cycle.
-- Master TDD through practice.
+- Mastery of TDD comes through consistent practice.

 ---

-Test driven development ([TDD](https://en.wikipedia.org/wiki/Test-driven_development)) was popularized in the 1990s as part of the [extreme programming](https://en.wikipedia.org/wiki/Extreme_programming) wave.
-The idea is that you begin writing software by creating tests that represent the consumer of your software.
-You then use the tests to drive the development of your code.
-When the tests pass you know that your code is complete.
+Test-driven development ([TDD](https://en.wikipedia.org/wiki/Test-driven_development)) was popularized in the late 1990s as a core practice of [Extreme Programming (XP)](https://en.wikipedia.org/wiki/Extreme_programming).
+The methodology shifts the focus: instead of writing code and then testing it, you begin by creating tests that define the intended behavior of your software.
+You then use these tests to drive the implementation.
+When the tests pass, you have verification that your code meets the requirements.

-TDD has been proven to add about 15% to your initial development time, but it results in better abstractions and accurate domain models, provides documentation and examples for your code, results in less bugs, makes your code more maintainable, and prevents against the introduction of future bugs.
+Research suggests that TDD can add approximately 15% to initial development time.
+However, this investment yields significant long-term benefits: it encourages better abstractions, produces accurate domain models, provides "living" documentation through examples, results in fewer bugs, and creates a safety net that prevents regressions (introducing new bugs while fixing old ones).

-TDD enhances the application development process by including the development of the tests while you write the application code.
-This helps enhance your development, by focusing first on what the code is supposed to do instead of focusing on how you are going to do it.
-You also know that when all the tests pass you are done with the implementation.
-Usually TDD works best when you develop the code and the tests at the same time.
-This turns the creation of the application into a _conversation_ between the implementation and the testing.
-You stub out parts of the implementation, write parts of the test, code part of the implementation, validate the tests pass, and repeat.
-This helps you think about how the code is going to be used, assures you that the implementation provides the desired result, and keeps you from breaking code that was previously working.
+TDD enhances the development process by integrating testing into the coding workflow.
+This forces you to focus first on *what* the code is supposed to do rather than *how* you will implement it.
+TDD works best as a continuous "conversation" between the implementation and the tests.
+You stub out a function, write a test case, implement just enough code to make it pass, and then repeat.
+This approach ensures your code is usable, satisfies the requirements, and remains stable as the codebase grows.

-Today, TDD is a common industry practice that you will be expected to use on a daily basis.
-However, it takes effort to learn how to write tests that are effective and efficient.
-Making this a standard part of your development process will give you a significant advantage as you progress in your professional career.
+Today, TDD is a standard industry practice.
+While it takes effort to learn how to write effective and efficient tests, making TDD a foundational part of your workflow will provide a significant advantage in your professional career.

-We will demonstrate the use of TDD by implementing Fibonacci.
+We will demonstrate TDD by implementing a function to calculate the Fibonacci sequence.

 ## Writing tests first

-We start by creating a stub version of the function that simply returns zero and place it in a file named `fibonacci.js`.
+We begin by creating a "stub" version of the function in a file named `fibonacci.js`.
+This stub does the bare minimum to be executable.

 ```js
 function fibonacci(pos) {